-A business plan is not a one-time document.
-Instead, it is a planning process that requires regular review and revision.
-Like steering a ship, it takes an almost constant application of small adjustments to sail a straight course in business.
+Updating your Business Plan is not a one-time document.
+Instead, it is a planning process that requires regular updates, review, and revision.
+Updating your Business Plan is like steering a ship, it takes an almost constant application of small adjustments to sail a straight course in business.
 Is it time to take a look at your old business plan?
 If you’re not so sure, there are a few signs that can help tell you it’s time.

 Maybe your new product didn’t go over with the flying colors that you anticipated.
 Or you thought your product would be ready to roll out on a certain date, but that day will go by with many others before you are ready.
 These are signs that you may need to adjust your goals expectations.